335 Mortgages Payable – Real Estate

 Comments

-A credit balance: represents amounts NOT DUE within 12 months from the current operating report date and secured by real estate.
+A credit balance: represents amounts NOT DUE within 12 months from the current operating report date and secured by real estate or funded real estate improvements.